Signals for vector-like leptons in an $S_3$-symmetric 2HDM at ILC: Collider Searches

 To showcase further improvement of the signal sensitivity from the cut-based analysis, we carry out the multivariate analysis (MVA) using {\em Decorrelated Boosted Decision Tree (BDTD)} algorithm within the Toolkit for Multivariate Data Analysis (TMVA) framework.
 A detailed description of the method has already been described in one of our earlier work \cite{Chakraborty:2021tdo}.
 According to the discerning ability between the signal and the backgrounds of this channel, the most important kinematic variables turn out to be \footnote{This is clearly in accordance with the variables highlighted in the cut-based analysis.} : \bea M_{\ell_1 \ell_2},~ \eta_{\ell_1}, ~ \eta_{\ell_2}, ~ \mET, M_{\rm eff}, ~ p_T^{\ell_1} \,. \eea

 The BDTD parameters like \texttt{NTrees, MinNodeSize, MaxDepth, nCuts} and \texttt{KS-scores} \cite{Chakraborty:2021tdo} for both signal and backgrounds are tabulated in Table \ref{BDT-param-2lmet}.
 The first four input parameters are regulated in such a way, that the \texttt{KS-scores} for both signal and backgrounds become stable \cite{Chakraborty:2021tdo}.
 The next task is to tune the {\em BDT cut value } or {\em BDT score} to maximise the signal significance.
 Fig. \ref{ROC-BDTScore-2lmet}(b) shows the variation of significance with BDT-score.
-From this figure, it is evident that the signal significances of different benchmarks attain a maximum value for different BDT-cut values.
-In the {\em Receiver’s Operative Characteristic} (ROC) plot(Fig.\ref{ROC-BDTScore-2lmet}(a)), we show the degree of background rejection against signal efficiency.
-It can clearly be inferred that the degree of background rejection is maximum for BP4 (magenta curve).
+From this figure, it is evident that the signal significances of different benchmarks attain a maximum value for different BDT cut values.
+The BDT scores for BP1, BP2, BP3 and BP4 are 0.167, 0.164, 0.23 and 0.201 respectively.
+In the {\em Receiver's Operative Characteristic} (ROC) plot (Fig.\ref{ROC-BDTScore-2lmet}(a)), we show the degree of background rejection against signal efficiency.
+It can clearly be inferred that the degree of background rejection is maximum for BP4 (magenta curve in Fig.\ref{ROC-BDTScore-2lmet}(a)).

-The signal and background yields for $2 \ell + \mET$ channel at $\cal{L}=$ 100 fb$^{-1}$ along with the integrated luminosity required to achieve a 5$\sigma$ significance for each benchmark points, have been tabulated in Table \ref{BDTD-2lmet}.
+The signal and background yields for $2 \ell + \mET$ channel at $\cal{L}=$ 100 fb$^{-1}$ along with the integrated luminosity required to achieve a 5$\sigma$ significance for each benchmark points using MVA, have been tabulated in Table \ref{BDTD-2lmet}.
 The integrated luminosities required for achieving 5$\sigma$ significance for BP1, BP2, BP3, BP4 are 17.1, 22.8, 14.5, 216.3 respectively.
 Comparing with the results obtained from the cut-based analysis, one can find that the integrated luminosities required for achieving 5$\sigma$ significance is lowered for BP3 and BP4 after performing the BDTD analysis, which implies an overall improvement of results after the multivariate analysis is done.
 It is instructive to acknowledge systematic uncertainties at the experiment which can effect our results.
 To show this we include a $5\%$ systematic uncertainty and highlight its effect in Table \ref{BDTD-2lmet} along side the null systematic uncertainty results.
 The signal significance gets modified by introducing a systematic uncertainty ($\sigma_{sys\_un}$) in the SM background estimation~\cite{Adhikary:2020cli} following:

 where $\sigma_{B}=\sigma_{sys\_un}\times N_B$.